 Cybercriminals are targeting the online payroll accounts of employees in a variety of industries to divert funds, the Federal Bureau of Investigation (FBI) warns.

-According to an alert from the FBI’s Internet Complaint Center (IC3), numerous such attacks have been already reported, with education, healthcare, and commercial airway transportation being the most impacted industries.
+According to an from the FBI’s Internet Complaint Center (IC3), numerous such attacks have been already reported, with education, healthcare, and commercial airway transportation being the most impacted industries.

 The preferred attack method is phishing, which allows cybercriminals to capture an employee’s login credentials.
 Armed with this information, the cybercriminals then access the employee’s payroll account and swiftly change their bank account information.

 The cyber-thieves also add rules to the employees’ payroll accounts to ensure that they do not receive alerts regarding direct deposit changes.
 Next, the attackers change direct deposits and redirect them to accounts they control.

 Payroll diversion, the FBI says, can be mitigated through educating employees about the scheme and through informing them on preventative strategies and appropriate reactive measures they should take once a breach has occurred.

 “Instruct employees to hover their cursor over hyperlinks included in emails they receive to view the actual URL.
 Ensure the URL is actually related to or associated with the company it purports to be from,” the FBI says.

 Phishing relying on URLs is successful due to the use of links that closely resemble those of websites owned by the organizations they purport to be from, but instead take the victim to pages controlled by the attackers.

 The FBI also notes that instructing employees to not provide log-in credentials or personally identifying information in response to any email should mitigate phishing risks as well.
 Employees should also be taught to forward any suspicious requests for personal information to the information technology or human resources department.